A Passion for Paris

 ● Delve into local neighborhood life with visits to food markets and wine bars.

-● Experience Parisian food culture through a great variety of tasting and Parisian foodies.
+● Experience Parisian food culture through a great variety of tasting and encounters with Parisian foodies.

 ● Discover the history of cafés, bistros and brasseries and learn the history of luxury shopping as well.